doriansmiley/lotusJS-MWV/README.md

         this.injector.mapSingletonInstance(HttpServiceFactory, HttpServiceFactory.getInstance());
         this.injector.mapSingletonInstance(Context, this);
     }

-    public static getInstance(model?:Object, params?:Object):IContext{
-        if (TestContext.INSTANCE == null) {
-            TestContext.INSTANCE = new TestContext(model, params);
 }
-        return TestContext.INSTANCE;
+````
+In this example the `Context` subclass `TestContext` defines overrides the `toString` function returning `TestContext`.

+To resolve injections the the LotusMWV base Context class which all context subclasses extend defined the following function
+````
+public resolveInjections():void{
+        for(var i=0; i<injections.length; i++){
+            if(injections[i].context == this.toString()){
+                injections[i].instance[injections[i].property] = this.injector.inject(injections[i].type);
             }
         }
+    }
 ````
-You can then gain access to the injector as follows:
-````
-@inject(TestContext.getInstance().injector)
-public httpFactory:HttpServiceFactory;
-````
+Note that `injections` in a global static variable that will be the same for all context instances.
+Hence the check against `injections[i].context == this.toString()`.

-Passing the context in the call to inject is an important feature of Lotus-MVW, not a bug.
+Passing the context id in the call to `@inject` is an important feature of Lotus-MVW, not a bug.
 This allows proper sandboxing of applications.
+We envision a point when entire applications can be loaded as modules and run side by side.
-We envision a point where custom elements may become small application modules which may define their own context.
-Passing in a reference to the injector ensures there are no collisions between application instances.
+Passing in a reference to the context ensures there are no collisions between application instances.

 If you want a property to be bindable and don't want to define accessors that manually call `this.notify` then you can us `@bindable`.
 For example:
 ````